 - The depth chart released Tuesday has little in the way of surprises.
 On offense, the top four wide receivers are made up of Stedman Bailey, Tavon Austin, J.D.
 Woods and Ryan Nehlen.
 The O-line has the same five that have been working together all spring – Quinton Spain, Josh Jenkins, Joe Madsen, Jeff Braun and Pat Eger - while the backfield features quarterback Geno Smith and running backs Ryan Clarke and Shawne Alston.
 Last year’s starter, Dustin Garrison is expected to be cleared for practice by the time fall camp begins in August.

-Will Clarke at defensive end, Jorge Wright at nose tackle and Tyler Anderson at defensive end.
+On defense, the top three guys up front are Will Clarke at defensive end, Jorge Wright at nose tackle and Tyler Anderson at defensive end.
 Listed as the team’s top four linebackers are Jewone Snow at Buck, Terence Garvin at Star, Jared Barber at Will and Doug Rigg at Sam, although Snow and Garvin are shelved this spring while recovering from off-season surgeries.
 Getting No. 1 reps in their places are Josh Francis at Buck and Wes Tonkery at Star.

 The back end features Brodrick Jenkins and Pat Miller at corners, with Travis Bell at free safety and Darwin Cook at bandit safety.
 Miller is also sidelined (broken foot sustained earlier this spring) and will not be available until later this summer.
 Sophomore Avery Williams is currently working in Miller’s spot.